Cyberes/vitalsource2pdf/README.md

 - Correct page numbers (including Roman numerals at the beginning).
 There might be some issues with wierd page numbers at the end of the book.
 - Table of contents creation.
 - No funny stuff.
+No wierd endpoints are used and no hacky scraping is preformed.
 - Almost completly transparent scraping.
-No wierd endpoints are used and no hacky scraping is preformed.
 All actions are ones that a normal user would do.

 The goal of this project is for this to "just work."
-There are many other VitalSource scrapers out there that are wierd, poorly designed, or just don't work.
-I designed my scraper to be as simple as possible while producing the highest-quality PDF possible.
+There are many other VitalSource scrapers out there that are wierd, poorly designed, or are broken.
+I designed my scraper to be as simple while producing the highest-quality PDF possible.

 ## Install